 (10-70%), Ansonica = Inzolia

 and or Vermentino

-and / or Trebbiano Toscano and / or Vermentino (for 70%) and other authorized varieties (maximum 30%).
-The Rosato
+and / or Trebbiano Toscano and / or Vermentino (70%), as well as other approved varieties (max.
+30%).
+The rosato

 is out Sangiovese

 (60%) and other approved varieties (max.
 40%, of which max.
 20% white) are blended.
 The Rosso

 (also called Riserva

 must contain at least 85% of the respective variety, that is Ansonica (also as Passito

 ), Moscato Passito (this 100%), Trebbiano or the type of game Procanico

 , Sangiovese or Sangioveto (a rosé) and Vermentino.
 The White Vin Santo